UK Lacks Focus Around Safeguarding Procedures in Human Trafficking - Specialist

 Sputnik: Why is the UK government failing so badly at protecting young children from slavery?

 Debbie Beadle: The government has put certain procedures in place and we have policy and guidance.
-The problems tis that we see there is a lack of implementation, for instance social workers are not trained to identify those children or respond to them in the most effective way.
+The problem is that we see there is a lack of implementation, for instance social workers are not trained to identify those children or respond to them in the most effective way.

 There is a disjointed approach depending where young children are identified, it will differ greatly depending on where they are and whether that local authority is focusing on trafficking or identifying as an issue.
 We are seeing a varied response in terms of how they are safeguarded.